nus-cs2103-AY2324S2/ip/docs/README.md

 > [!NOTE]
 > Life lacks excitement without tasks - Andelu

-Andelu Bot is here to help you keep track of all your tasks, ensuring your life is both meaningful and seamless.
+Andelu Task Bot is here to help you keep track of all your tasks, ensuring your life is both meaningful and seamless.
 It is:

 - Text based